lujogu/HetioNet-Neo4j/README.txt

 Hello!
-Thank you professor for allowing us to submit this project late.
 Below I have some preliminary steps for our Neo4j db to work:

 When creating the Neo4j server, be sure to assign the password as 'password'